ahmadazerichandrabhuana/robotframeworkbrowser/README.md

 This is a simple sample for Test Automation using RobotFramework.

 > [!NOTE]
-> This repository use Browser Library, not Selenium (which might more popular out there).
+> This repository uses Browser Library, not Selenium (which might more popular out there).
 Documentation can be found [here](https://robotframework-browser.org/).

 ## Requirements